LawSafe Systems, LLC

 The security of your online data depends in part on you.
-With LawSafe it also depends upon your Circle of Trust.
+With LawSafe it also depends upon your Circle of Trust®.
 Be sure to choose the members of your Circle of Trust wisely and be careful about the access and permission you give them.
 Seeking the advice of an attorney or other qualified professional is advisable.

-Elect to use Two Factor Authentication.
+Electing to use Two Factor Authentication.
 2FA may be the best way to increase the security afforded your LawSafe.

 Do not share your passwords with anyone and do not enter them in your LawSafe.
 Do not enter your complete financial account numbers, social security numbers, driver’s license nor passport number, nor your date of birth (“Critical Information”).
-We use one of the largest PCI compliant credit card processors in the United States and do not directly receive nor do we ever store your credit card information.

 While all your Critical Information will be needed in an emergency and after you pass away, you should consider maintaining it physically on paper or in a safe place.
 We prompt you throughout LawSafe to specify where items like your password list, marriage certificate and social security card might be found.
 Physically maintaining those items in a safe place is important.